What is FooGallery?

 In the Link To section, you can choose to link your thumbnails to their full size image, to the Image Attachment Page or to a Custom URL.
 In most cases, we recommend linking to the full size image to enable lightbox plugins like FooBox to work properly.

 If you have a supported lightbox plugin activated, you can choose to apply it to your gallery in the Lightbox field.
+Alternatively, if you’re using FooGallery PRO, you can use the built-in FooGallery PRO Lightbox.

 Thumbnail Spacing allows you to choose the spacing you would like inbetween each thumbnail image in your gallery.